social-media-ethics-automation/book/book_contents/ch01_intro/00_intro.md

 - How do the decisions made by the creators of social media platforms affect how it is used and what people do?

-- How do social media bots change what happens?
+- How do social media bots change the dynamics on the platform?

 - What can we learn about people from social media data?